 What happens if I have a question about something on an invoice?

 - Should there be a question about an invoice, we encourage customers to contact the shop as quickly as possible to resolve the matter.
 We understand there are sometimes items on invoices that require clarification, and we encourage our customers to review and question the invoices upon receipt to make sure everything makes sense and appears correct.
 We are always eager to provide greater detail or adjust for billing errors should they occur.

 - We are authorized retailers for many industry-leading automotive part manufacturers.
 We sell everything from restoration parts to performance parts to replacement repair parts.

 - Our policy is that the V8 Speed & Resto Shop sells the parts we install on cars built in our shop.
 Consider the following:

 - We build LOTS of cars, so we are dealers for all the major restoration and performance parts.
-We can offer competitive pricing on everything needed to build your dream car.
+We work very hard to build relationships with the dealers to get great quality parts and service.

 - We KNOW the parts.
-Oftentimes, there are several options for restoration or performance parts, and we know the “good ones” to use.
+Many times, there are several options for restoration or performance parts, and we know the “good ones” to use.
 The wrong choice can equate to additional labor time making something fit or work properly, where the right choice can be a huge time saver.